stormchaserroleplaying/stormchaserRPG/Spells/1/Evocation/index.md

 *You hurl an undulating, warbling mass of chaotic energy at one creature in range.*

-Make a ranged spell attack against a target that you can see within range.
+Make a ranged evocation attack against a target that you can see within range.
 On a hit, the target takes 2d8 + 1d6 damage.
 Choose one of the d8s.
 The number rolled on that die determines the attack’s damage type, as shown below.

 | d8 | Damage Type |
 |:--:|:------------|